digikata/picshuffle/Readme.md

 ## Changelog
 v0.1.4
-Added exif creation date scan when available
+Added exif creation date scan when available.
+The code used for exif reading seems to come up with slightly different dates in my verification checks so there's still some work here.
+The option is default off for now.

 v0.1.3
 Added a fast hash default to only hash the first n bytes of each file